 Because this show is designed to recognize the top horse/rider pairs competing in Working Equitation on the North American continent, the scores must be earned at a WE competition in North America.
 However, there will be no limitation related to residency/country of origin at this Championship.
 All competitors at the Championship must be current members of WE United with WE United Horse Recording numbers, but qualifying scores can be earned prior to joining WE United, provided official results to verify the scores are available.

 What does it take to qualify to compete at the North American Championships?
 To compete in the North American Championship, horse/rider pairs must qualify.
-Horse/rider pairs qualify by earning 58% or higher in both Dressage and Ease of Handling and not disqualifying in Speed (Novice A and above) at any licensed WE show in North America with a judge licensed by WE United, WAWE, or a WAWE-member nation, from September 4 of 2017 through October 6 of 2019.
+Horse/rider pairs qualify by earning a combined average Dressage & Ease of Handling score of 58% or higher and not disqualifying in Speed (Novice A and above) at any licensed WE show in North America with a judge licensed by WE United, WAWE, or a WAWE-member nation, from September 4 of 2017 through October 6 of 2019.
 You do not need to have qualified prior to entering.
 Those who have not earned qualifying scores prior to October 6 will be scheduled in the A-Rated classes, while those who have qualified will compete in the Championship.